 - Weight gain

-Patients enter Stage D, the final stage of heart failure, when their symptoms become advanced and not responsive to treatments.
+Patients enter Stage D when their heart failure symptoms become advanced and unresponsive to treatments.
 Mild activity, and even at rest, can cause extreme cases of the symptoms mentioned above.

 Signs & Risk Factors for Developing Congestive Heart Failure

 - High Cholesterol